REG 08.00.02 - Computer Use Regulation

 2.15 Software will be used only in accordance with its license agreement.
 Unless otherwise provided in the license, any duplication of copyrighted software, except for backup or archival purposes, may be a violation of copyright law.
 Requirements and procedures related to departmental software licensing are further discussed in Section 7.

 2.16.
 Users of IT resources, including computer systems, must take appropriate security precautions to protect and secure data residing in or on assigned university accounts or other IT resources.
-These precautions include ensuring that critical vendor-supplied security patches are applied to software products, and adhering to any university security guidelines or regulations for any device (university-owned or personal) that accesses university data and services.
+These precautions include ensuring that security patches are applied to software products, and adhering to any university security guidelines, standards or regulations for any device (university-owned or personal) that accesses university data and services.
+A violation of any University security guideline, standard or regulation shall be considered a violation of this regulation as outlined in Section 5.

 3. PERSONAL USE OF IT RESOURCES